Wonderville

+Arcade bar and event space in Bedford-Stuyvesant, New York City, U.S.

-Wonderville is an arcade bar and event space located in the Bushwick neighborhood of Brooklyn, New York City.
+Wonderville is an arcade bar and event space located in the Bedford-Stuyvesant neighborhood of Brooklyn, New York City.
 Established in 2019 by Mark Kleback and Stephanie Gross, the venue is dedicated to showcasing independently developed arcade games.
 Wonderville hosts a variety of events including tournaments, live performances, and community workshops.
 Since its opening, Wonderville has been recognized for its contribution to New York City's independent gaming scene.

 History

 Wonderville was founded in 2019 by Mark Kleback and Stephanie Gross.
 Drawing from their experiences at the DIY venue Death By Audio, they envisioned a space to showcase independently developed arcade games alongside a bar and event space.
 Initial funding came through a successful Kickstarter campaign.

 Wonderville opened on June 1, 2019, featuring a lineup of indie arcade games and quickly became a hub for local developers, musicians, and artists.
 Early programming included workshops, playtest nights, and performances, emphasizing in-person social interaction over traditional gaming experiences.

 During the COVID-19 pandemic, Wonderville shifted operations online, launching "Wonderverse," a virtual venue hosted in Minecraft, and organizing a 12-hour Twitch telethon in December 2020 to support the business and its staff.
 The physical space also adapted with socially distanced outdoor setups.